WGO Straddle Strategy

 What is a straddle on WGO?

 A straddle on WGO is the straddle strategy applied to WGO (stock).
 The strategy is structurally neutral / high-volatility (long premium): A long straddle buys an ATM call and an ATM put at the same strike, profiting from a large move in either direction; max loss equals the combined debit when the underlying pins to the strike at expiration.
-With WGO stock trading near $29.04, the strikes shown on this page are snapped to the nearest listed WGO chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With WGO stock at $31.48 on the August 14, 2026 close, the strikes shown on this page are snapped to the nearest listed WGO chain strike and the premiums come straight from that session's bid/ask midpoint.

 How are WGO straddle max profit and max loss calculated?